cambiegroup/flowchem/README.md

  - ... [add support for a new device](https://flowchem.readthedocs.io/en/latest/add_new_device_type.html)!

 ## Installation
-Python 3.10 is needed, and it is suggested to install flowchem with pipx.
+To install flowchem, Python >= 3.10 is needed.
+If you plan to use flowchem as a used, without modifing its source code, we suggest to install it with pipx.
 You can install pipx and flowchem as follows:
 ```shell
 pip install pipx
 pipx ensurepath
 pipx install flowchem
 ```
+This will make the `flowchem` and `flowchem-autodiscover` commands available system-wide.

 ## Documentation
 You can find the documentation online on [flowchem.readthedocs.io](https://flowchem.readthedocs.io/en/latest/).